dbt-opiner/dbt-opiner/README.md

 The opinions are defined in the `opinions` directory.
 They apply to certain dbt nodes (models, macros, or tests) and/or type of files (yaml, sql, md).
 The opinions have a code, a description, a severity, and a configuration.
 The severity levels are: `Must` (it's mandatory) and `Should` (it's highly recommended).
 The configuration is optional and can be used to set extra parameters for the opinion.

-### Ignoring opinions (noqa)
-Opinions can be ignored at the global level, at the node level, or by regex matching file paths.
-To ignore an opinion at the global level, add the opinion code to the `ignore_opinions` list in the `dbt-opiner.yaml` file.
-To ignore an opinion at the node (model, macro, or test) level, add a comment with the format: `noqa: dbt-opiner OXXX` at the beginning of the sql or yaml file, where `OXXX` is the opinion code.
-Use a comma separated list if you want to ignore more than one opinion (e.g. `noqa: dbt-opiner O001, O002`).
-You can also ignore all opinions in a node by using `noqa: dbt-opiner all`.
-Note that if multiple nodes are defined in the same yaml file, the noqa comment will apply to all the nodes defined in that file.
-To ignore opinions for certaing regex matching file paths, add the opinion code as key and a regex as value to the `ignore_files` list in the `dbt-opiner.yaml` file.

 ### Default opinions